 Succulents - An introduction to the care and propagation of succulents; those grown indoors as houseplants and those we grow outdoors.
 Learn how to successfully bring the non-winter hardy one outside in the spring and back inside for the winter.

 Sustainability - What is sustainability?
-And how can you practice in you garden?
+And how can you practice in your garden?
 Learn how with native plants, composting and rain barrels.

 The Where, What, and When of Vegetable Gardening - Planning is key to having a productive vegetable garden.
 It includes choosing the right location, testing and amending the soil, selecting which vegetables to grow, and knowing when to start plants indoors from seed so you will be ready to move into the garden in the spring.